 How should I prepare my skin for exercising?
 Is it best to not wear makeup?

 Prior to working out, you should wash your skin with a mild gel cleanser, followed with an alcohol-free toner and lightweight, oil-free lotion.
 You always want to use toner and moisturizer because bare skin (skin without moisturizer) will dehydrate causing dead skin cell buildup which can lead to breakouts, dullness and unhealthy skin.
 Read: Never Leave Your Skin Naked.
-It’s important that you have the skin free of foundation makeup prior to working out, as it’s best to let the skin breathe.
+It’s important that you have the skin free of foundation makeup prior to working out to avoid potential blockage of the pores.
 (Eye makeup and lip gloss are fine to wear.)
 If you really feel the need to wear foundation makeup, try mineral-based powders which are sweat-resistant and won’t clog the pores.

 Read: Does Sweat Cause Acne?